sumanj/frankencert/README.md

       frankencert generation.
     - `sample_franken.conf`: A sample config file that can be used to tune different parameters of the frankencert generation process.
+    - `differential_testing_sample_clients.tar.gz`: C code for SSL/TLS clients using
+      different SSL libraries that connect to a SSL server.
+The error codes (if any) are printed on the console.
+These clients can be used to perform differential testing.